electron/governance/wg-infra/policy/access/npm.md

 ## Access to the "electron" Organization on NPM

 All [maintainers](../charter/README.md#definitions) are entitled to be a "member" of the electron organization on NPM.
 Permissions on on the `npm` org are managed by the Security Working Group.
 Head over to the `#wg-security` channel on Slack to ask to be added.
-By default you will be added to the `developers` team.
-At a minimum your `npm` account must have `auth-and-write` 2FA configured.
+By default, new maintainers will be added to the `developers` team.
+At a minimum a maintainer's `npm` account must have `auth-and-write` 2FA configured.

 ### NPM Teams